PlayFab/MpsSamples/Debugging.md

 You can try the [Wireshark](https://www.wireshark.org/) utility.

-### On Windows, how can I debug a deployed multiplayer server using Visual Studio?
+### How can I debug a deployed multiplayer server using Visual Studio?

 We have some instructions [here](https://docs.microsoft.com/en-us/gaming/playfab/features/multiplayer/servers/allocating-game-servers-and-configuring-vs-debugging-tools#debugging-a-deployed-multiplayer-server)

+### How can I determing the required DLLs that need to be in my asset package?

+You can follow the steps in [this article](https://docs.microsoft.com/en-us/gaming/playfab/features/multiplayer/servers/determining-required-dlls).
+This article is also useful if your game server fails to start because of one or more missing DLLs.

 ## Can I contribute to this guide?